raja-surya/spacy_ft_ner_med/README.md

 requirements.txt - Packages to be installed in the container.

+Deploy_Steps_AWS_App_Runner.txt - Steps to follow for deploying the server app on AWS App Runner.

 test_medical_text.txt - Some bio-med text from the test dataset that can be used for testing the project.